What is the Cornea?

 - Herpes Zoster (Shingles): A dormant chickenpox virus that stays in your body but is not active.
 Later in life, the virus may travel down your body and infect specific parts of your body, like your eye.
 A shingles rash on the face can cause sores on your cornea.
 They usually heal by themselves, but antiviral medication and topical steroid eyedrops may ease inflammation.

 - Symptoms: Localized burning, throbbing, stabbing pain or itchiness where the rash will soon appear.
-Tingling or pricking skin, followed by several days of a fluid-filled blister on a red, inflamed skin, blisters crust over in a week.
+Tingling or pricking skin, followed by several days of a fluid-filled blister on red, inflamed skin, blisters crust over in a week.

 - Keratoconus: This condition occurs when your cornea thins and changes shape.
 As we age, the collagen in our eyes becomes weak and the collagen fibers cannot hold the cornea’s shape.
 This causes the cornea to change in shape and become thin.
 This disease may start during the teenage years and typically worsens during early adulthood.
 Changes to the curvature of the cornea may create mild to serious distortions.
 If not immediately treated, this disease can also cause swelling and scars on your cornea as well as vision loss.